saradandrew/Credit_Risk_Analysis/README.md

 ## Summary
 Each model used in this analysis returned an almost perfect precision score, but the models with the highest level of accuracy were the BalancedRandomForestClassifier and the EasyEnsemblerClassifier.
 I would recommend using one of these models for machine learning for most accuracy, especially the EasyEnsembleClassifier.
+I would not recommend using the ClusterCentroids model since this model's accuracy score was only slightly over 50%.